Play Mode

 Entering Play Mode

-To run your project on Play Mode, click on the play icon at the top right of the workspace.
+To run your project on Play Mode, click on the play icon play icon at the top right of the workspace.

 {success} Making changes in your project updates Play Mode in ⚡ real-time!